Scott Conant: Professional career

 While at the Culinary Institute of America, Conant interned at the famous New York City restaurant San Domenico, an experience that had a decisive impact on the young chef.
 After graduation, he spent a year in Munich, Germany, mastering the art of pastry at the Hotel Bayerischer Hof.
 He returned to the United States and San Domenico, working as a sous chef.
 In 1995, Cesare Casella selected him to be chef de cuisine at Il Toscanaccio, an Upper East Side Tuscan-style restaurant.
 He later became executive chef at City Eatery, located on the Bowery in New York City.

 In September 2002, Conant opened L'Impero in Tudor City.
 Within weeks, the restaurant received a rave three-star review from The New York Times, which stated, "[Conant is] turning out dishes full of flavors that are joyous and highly refined.
 From the simplest preparations to the most complex, he is almost always in control and in tune."
 Conant's signature pastas appeared on the cover of Food & Wine, and the magazine went on to name Conant one of America's "Best New Chefs" in 2004.

 L'Impero received top honors from the James Beard Foundation in 2003, including “Best New Restaurant” in the U.S. and “Outstanding Restaurant Design.”

 In October 2003, Conant was featured on the cover of Gourmet for its “Chefs Rock” issue, and in March 2004, Gourmet editor Ruth Reichl named L'Impero one of her favorite New York restaurants.
 Following L'Impero, Conant went on to open Alto, a "sophisticated" Italian restaurant in midtown Manhattan that offered his interpretation of Northern Italian cuisine.

 Conant left L'Impero and Alto in 2007 and, in 2008, opened Scarpetta in Chelsea, Manhattan.
 In July 2008, the restaurant garnered a positive three-star review from The New York Times and New York Magazine.

-Conant went on to build the Scarpetta brand to national acclaim with restaurants in New York City, Miami, Toronto, Los Angeles, and Las Vegas and published The Scarpetta Cookbook, inspired by dishes from the restaurant.
+While no longer affiliated, Conant went on to build the Scarpetta brand to national acclaim with restaurants in New York City, Miami, Toronto, Los Angeles, and Las Vegas and published The Scarpetta Cookbook, inspired by dishes from the restaurant.

 In July 2010, the reality food-competition television show 24 Hour Restaurant Battle premiered on the Food Network, starring Conant as the host and head judge.
 The television show pits two teams of two people against each other as they open up a restaurant from scratch in 24 hours.
 The show ran two seasons.

 In 2021, Conant released his fourth cookbook, Peace, Love, and Pasta: Simple and Elegant Recipes from a Chef's Home Kitchen.

 Personal life

 Conant has been married to his wife, Meltem (née Bozkurt) since 2007.
-The couple has two daughters.
+The couple have two daughters.